jaze-afrin/data-analytics-portfolio/Parkinsons-Analysis-PowerBI/README.md

 Healthy Controls displayed low to medium scores on motor and non-motor symptom scales, highlighting the contrast between the disease states.

-Power BI Dashboard (.pbix)    ---->
-The Power BI Dashboard for the Parkinson’s Disease analysis can be found in the attached .pbix file.
-This file includes all the visualizations and data transformations used in the project.
-You can open it in Power BI Desktop to explore the interactive reports and insights.